 Do I need a passport?

-Yes, it is a requirement for any person traveling out of the country and must be valid until November 30, 2018.
+Yes, it is a requirement for any person traveling out of the country and must be valid to travel to the Holy Land for an Israel tour.

 How do I get a passport?